 An excellent lightweight, downhill oriented, performance touring boot for those with lower volume feet.
 The tongues offer the advantage of being able to easily modify the boot between a more tour or a down hill oriented mode.

 I found the lateral stiffness impressive, while the fore-aft stiffness very good also.
 I couldn't imagine anyone skiing the backcountry needing anything stiffer (ie the Vulcan).

-The boots has two foward lean settings and the buckles which can be macro adjusted by repositioning the latches.
-The buckles also has the standard mirco fine adjustement as you would expect.
+The boots has two forward lean settings and the buckles which can be macro adjusted by re-positioning the latches.
+The buckles also has the standard mirco fine adjustment as you would expect.